webplatform/docs/Beginners/html/index.md

 == Structuring Essentials ==

 If you're running a software, there's plain code working behind the scenes.
-Similarly, with all its glitter and presentational charisma, a webpage also has lots of code running (or sitting idle) behind the screen.
+Similarly, with all its glitter and presentational charisma, a web page also has lots of code running (or sitting idle) behind the screen.

-Each webpage out there on the Internet is a document.
-Most web documents are written using HTML, a basic markup language that we've talked about earlier.
+Every web page out there on the Internet can be seen as a document.
+Most web documents are written in a way so that we can distinguish images, paragraphs, titles, and so on.
+HTML provides a syntax that allows to make those distinctions with tags that we open and close (e.g. <code>&lt;strong&gt;bold text&lt;/strong&gt;) that we call "markup".

-Implementing HTML skilfully is an art.
+Writing structured and re-usable HTML is an art.
 You have to take care of being logical (like using a <tt>header</tt> tag for a header and not your website footer!).
 That's why learning to structure with best HTML practices is necessary.

 In this article, we're going to analyze the anatomy of an HTML document.